 1. Architecture & Concurrency

-- Uses a process/thread-based model (MPM: Multi-Processing Modules), where each connection typically spawns a thread or process.
+- Apache:- Uses a process/thread-based model (MPM: Multi-Processing Modules), where each connection typically spawns a thread or process.

 - Struggles with high concurrency due to memory/CPU overhead from multiple threads/processes.